 Rolls or biscuits.
 Pack in a serving basket and cover with nice napkins or a towel.

 Sides.
 Many can be packed in airtight containers or zip-top bags tucked right into their serving containers; just check with the host about what you’ll reheat it in, if needed.
 Casseroles, dressings and the like can transition easily from oven to table.
+(Recipes for the best part of the meal, some say.)

 Pie.
 If you’re without a dedicated pie box, small shipping boxes make for useful and discardable pie containers.
 You might set the pie on a bed of crumbled tissue paper or newspaper for added cushion.
+(Dessert recipes for any taste.)

 What can I make ahead?